New Patients- Referral to an associated paediatrician.

 Each paediatrician’s decision to accept a referral will be based on their professional discretion and judgement regarding their capacity, practice scope and style and current patient responsibilities.

-Appointments may be cancelled later.
+Appointments may be cancelled by the doctor later.

 Your paediatrician may unexpectedly need to delay or cancel your child’s appointment due to illness or other circumstances or may unexpectedly close their private practice at Prosper Paediatrics.
 In this circumstance, other associated doctors may be able to offer an appointment, but there may be further delay, or an appointment may no longer be possible.
 Each associated provider practices independently and is not directed by Prosper Paediatrics.
 They alone make decisions about their practice and the acceptance of new patient referrals.